Overview of Center Involvement

 Northwest Advanced Renewables Alliance (NARA) focused on overcoming key obstacles that prevented wood-based jet fuel from being viable.
 The Center facilitated the NARA Executive Committee, Leadership Team, and Advisory Board, which improved coordination among entities and allowed them to focus on the science, rather than the process.
 The Center also distributed briefings to policy makers across the Northwest on NARA and Advanced Hardwood Biofuels.
 Both NARA and AHB were supported by grants from the US Department of Agriculture (USDA) Agriculture and Food Research Initiative (AFRI).

-Currently, the Center is working with WSU’s Office of Clean Technology to coordinate the Sustainable Aviation Biofuels Work Group.
+From 2018-2020, the Center worked with WSU’s Office of Clean Technology to coordinate the Sustainable Aviation Biofuels Work Group.

 The Sustainable Aviation Biofuels Work Group seeks to further the development of sustainable aviation as a productive industry in Washington and to provide recommendations to the Governor and appropriate committees of the Legislature.
 In 2018, the State Legislature reinstituted and directed Washington State University’s Office of Clean Technology to convene the Sustainable Aviation Biofuels Work Group.
 The Office asked the Ruckelshaus Center to help facilitate meetings and to support the development of consensus-based recommendations that are due by December 1, 2020.